uibcdf/action-sphinx-docs-to-gh-pages/README.md

 ### GitHub Pages taking the source from the branch gh-pages

 There is no need to have a 'gh-pages' branch already in the repository.
 This action will create it for you.
-Buth once this GitHub action runned for first time, make sure that GitHub Pages is taking the web source code from the branch 'gh-pages'.
+But once this GitHub action runned for first time, make sure that GitHub Pages is taking the web source code from the branch 'gh-pages'.
 In the github repository go to 'Settings -> Pages -> Source' and check that no other branch is selected as source.